Date

 Vilnius is serviced by Vilnius International Airport (VNO), which is located just a few kilometers from the city center.
 The easiest way to get to your hotel is by taxi, with the ride typically costing around 15–20 Euros.
 Alternatively, you can take a train or bus.
 The train from the airport to the central station takes about 8 minutes, while buses are frequent and take around 20–25 minutes depending on traffic.

-The airport you’ll be flying out
+The airport you’ll be

-the tram – Tram No. 4 connects the airport to the city center in
+efficient alternative is the tram – Tram No. 4 connects the airport

-about 15–20 minutes, and the ticket costs less than 2 Euros.
+to the city center in about 15–20 minutes, and the ticket costs

 If you wish to rent a bike from us, we have the following fully serviced, light, quality, road/fitness bikes available: